AnyChart/docs.anychart.com/Basic_Charts/Polar_Plot/Polyline_Chart.md

 ## Overview

-This article explains how to create a Polar Polyline chart in AnyChart.
+This article explains how to create a Polyline chart in AnyChart.

 To learn more about polar charts in general and how to customize them, see [Polar Charts (Overview)](Overview).
-In addition, you can read the [Line Chart](../Line_Chart) article to learn about other available settings, these series have similar settings.
+In addition, you can read the [Polyline Chart](../Line_Chart) article to learn about other available settings.

 ## Quick Start

-To build a Polar Polyline chart, use the {api:anychart#polar}anychart.polar(){api} chart constructor.
+To build a Polyline chart, use the {api:anychart#polar}anychart.polar(){api} chart constructor.
 Then call the {api:anychart.charts.Polar#polyline}polyline(){api} method to create a Polyline series:

 ```
 // create a chart